phkrief/opensourceinnovation.eu/content/2021/march/_index.md

 {{< grid/section-container id="registration" class="featured-section-row featured-section-row-lighter-bg" >}}
   {{< events/registration event="march" year="2021" title="About the Event" >}}

-Join us for the launch of Open Research Webinars on Thursday, March 4, 2021 at 16:00 CET.
+Join us for our next Open Research Webinars on Thursday, March 4, 2021 at 16:00 CET.

 Through a selection of state-of-the-art project presentations and demonstrations, this new series of webinars introduces software research projects that help shape the future of open source software and the IT industry.
 Co-organized by OW2 and the Eclipse Foundation, the webinars will focus on international partners leveraging open source in European publicly-funded collaborative research and innovation programs.

-### Presented Projects
+### Presentations
 [![DECODER](images/decoder_logo.png)](https://www.decoder-project.eu) --- [![BaSyx](images/basyx_logo.png)](https://www.eclipse.org/basyx/)

   {{</ events/registration >}}